A Recursive Theory of Variational State Estimation: The Dynamic Programming Approach: Optimal and sub-optimal variational filtering

-While the procedure of \cref{def:sub-optimal-variational-filter-1} is indeed sub-optimal, it can be seen that $\hat{\ForwardRepresenter}_t$ in fact also provides a lower bound on the unnormalized filtering density $\UnnormalizedDensity_t^{0:t}$, just like $\ForwardRepresenter_t$.
-It is just not the optimal bound obtainable with respect to the chosen variational family.
+\end{definition} The procedure of \cref{def:sub-optimal-variational-filter-1} is indeed sub-optimal but new definition of $\ForwardRepresenter_t^{0:t}$ in fact also provides a lower bound on the unnormalized filtering density $\UnnormalizedDensity_t^{0:t}$ -- the argument is exactly the same as for \cref{cor:filter-lower-bound}.
+It is just not necessarily the optimal bound obtainable with respect to the chosen variational family.
 Furthermore, the sub-optimal variational filter serves as a reasonable method of initializing the fixed-point iteration of \cref{prop:iterative-forward-smoother}.